-I’m often asked in one form or another about key concerns of a minister’s retirement.
-Clearly these concerns have applications for all of us but this is specifically directed at those who are licensed, commissioned or ordained as a "minister”.
+Ever wondered what the key concerns of a minister's retirement are?
+Clearly these concerns have applications for all of us but this is specifically directed at those who are licensed, commissioned, or ordained as a "minister."

 Here are 7 key issues surrounding ministers and retirement: